 Sandy Crystal (00:09):

 Welcome to another Alliant Specialty Podcast, my name is Sandy Crystal, Managing Director here at Alliant, and I'll be your host today with me is Lou Timpanaro, who's with our Aviation Group and our topic today is the Aviation Marketplace.
-Given the situation in Ukraine and Russia, obviously, the events going on in Ukraine are horrific humanitarian perspectives and other perspectives but has also had a very, very substantial impact on the Aviation Marketplace.
+Given the situation in Ukraine and Russia, obviously, the events going on in Ukraine are horrific, humanitarian perspective and other perspectives, but has also had a very, very substantial impact on the Aviation Marketplace.
 Lou, I'm going to turn it over to you.
 But with all that we hear on the news about Ukraine and Russia these days, how is this affecting the Aviation Marketplace?

 Lou Timpanaro (00:42):